 Ease of searching - for example, were you able to pinpoint your search to find highly relevant images?

 Library Search is a great starting point for finding library materials for your module, but you should also get into the habit of using our Library subject guides.
 These are packed full of specialised resources, news and advice related to your subject area.
-Explore your School's library subject guide and see if you can do the following:
+Explore your library subject guide and see if you can do the following (hint: click on Subject Specific Resources)

 You're bound to have questions at some stage when using the Library.
 Fortunately, there are various ways in which you can get help.
 Start from the Library's home page to find the following: